 The extremists are as far apart as possible on this and other issues, and they hate each other.
 Most of the rest of us are trapped in between, but often closer to each other than we realize.
 For democracy to work as it is supposed to, people must be able to meet those they disagree with and address issues with reason, not violence.
 The extremists will never come together except to fight.
 This is why a political environment that is polarized to the extremes is a danger to democracy.

-- The Black-or-White Fallacy is an unusual one in that, like Begging the Question, it is a validating form of argument, which means that every instance is valid.
-For example, some instances have the validating form:
+The Black-or-White Fallacy is a seemingly paradoxical fallacy in that it is a validating form of argument, that is, every instance of it is valid.
+It is, however, not the only informal fallacy with this surprising characteristic as Begging the Question is also validating.
+For example, some instances of the Black-or-White Fallacy have the familiar validating form:

 If p then r.